 It is possible to transfer (or move) electrons from one material to another.
 One way to do this is by rubbing two objects together.
 The longer that two objects are rubbed together, the larger the quantity of electron movement from one object to the other, which results in a charge build up on each object.
-Static electricity occurs when there is an imbalance of positive charges and negative charges.
+Static electricity occurs when imbalance of positive charges and negative charges exists.

-Positive and negative charges behave similarly to the north and south poles of a magnet: Opposite poles attract and like poles repel.
+Positive and negative charges behave similarly to the north and south poles of magnets: Opposite poles attract and like poles repel.
 In the case of charges, a positive and negative charge pull towards each other.
 Positive charges repel other positive charges, and negative charges push away other negative charges.
 Therefore, an object that has a positive or negative charge build up (net charge) attracts an object that is neutral.
 For instance, when you rub a balloon on your hair or a piece of wool cloth, the balloon acquires additional electrons.
 If you hold the balloon against a wall, the balloon sticks.
-This is because the negatively-charged electrons on the balloon push away the negatively-charged electrons in the wall (like charges repel) and attract the positive charges in the wall (opposites attract), causing the balloon to stick to the wall.
+This is because the negatively charged electrons on the balloon push away the negatively charged electrons in the wall (like charges repel) and attract the positive charges in the wall (opposites attract), causing the balloon to "stick" to the wall.
 Additionally, when an object with charge build-up attracts a neutral object, the electrons tend to move to areas where the electrical charge is positive until the atoms in both objects are neutral or balanced.
-When a large number of electrons move in an effort to balance the atoms, there is a chance of seeing a spark.
+When a large number of electrons move in an effort to balance the atoms, sometimes it causes a spark.
 This spark is a result of static electricity.

 Before the Activity

-- Make copies of the Fun Things to Do with a Rubber Comb Worksheet.
+- Gather materials and make copies of the Fun Things to Do with a Rubber Comb Worksheet.